bmxbmx3/annotation_transform_pyqt/README.md

 ## How to use

-just run the command `python main.py`,then it will show the pyqt window:
+Just run the command `python main.py`,then it will show the pyqt window:

 <div align="center">
  <img src="https://github.com/bmxbmx3/annotation_transform_pyqt/blob/master/pic/main.jpg" width="60%"/>